 This organic nursing pillow is filled with organic ecowool and covered with 100% organic cotton cover.
 It provides sturdy and ample support for nursing mothers, letting arms rest comfortably.

 It sports a u-shape that can hug the waist.
-However, due to its narrow form, it might not provide enough space for long nursing sessions, and the pillow may feel flat after constant use.
+However, its narrow form might not provide enough space for long nursing sessions, and the pillow may feel flat after constant use.

 - Wool is soft and adds support

 - Shape can accommodate 3rd party covers

 Boppy nursing pillows are one of the more popular and best nursing pillows among nursing mothers!

 It sports the iconic u-shape with an option to customize with some slip-on covers you can buy separately on their website.

 Here’s the biggest downside: only the slipcovers are 100% organic.